In order to legally ride in North Dakota, all riders must be properly registered or permitted, find out more here.

 Designated Trails

-• Little Missouri National Grassland: In partnership with the US Forest Service, the North Dakota Park & Recreation Department put together a map that illustrates the miles of roads and trails open to scenic touring and motorized recreation in the Little Missouri National Grassland.
-This map is available for free download through the Avenza App
+- Little Missouri National Grassland: In partnership with the US Forest Service, the North Dakota Park & Recreation Department put together a map that illustrates the miles of roads and trails open to scenic touring and motorized recreation in the Little Missouri National Grassland.
+All North Dakota State Park and Recreation Area trail information is available on the OuterSpatial App.

 Little Missouri National Grassland South Unit Map